patrycja-io/asteroids/README.md

 How to run this project locally
 ---

-⋅⋅*Under the repository name, click "Clone or download".
+1.Under the repository name, click "Clone or download".

-⋅⋅*In the Clone with HTTPs section, copy the clone URL for the repository.
+2.In the Clone with HTTPs section, copy the clone URL for the repository.

-⋅⋅*In your local IDE open in Terminal.
+3.In your local IDE open in Terminal.

-⋅⋅*Change the current working directory to the location where you want the cloned directory to be made.
+4.Change the current working directory to the location where you want the cloned directory to be made.

-⋅⋅*Type git clone, and then paste the URL you copied in Step 3.
+5.Type git clone, and then paste the URL you copied in Step 3.

 ```